-(a) If an employee is found to be liable for punitive damages under Section 5, the employer is also subject to liability for punitive damages if the trier of fact finds by clear and convincing evidence that the employee was acting in the course and scope of the employment at the time of the wrongful conduct and the employer, with knowledge of its wrongful nature, directed, authorized, participated in, consented to, acquiesced in, or ratified the conduct of the employee.
+- (b) If an employee is found to be liable for punitive damages under Section 5, the employer is also subject to liability for punitive damages if the trier of fact finds by clear and convincing evidence that the employee was acting in the course and scope of the employment at the time of the wrongful conduct and the employer, with knowledge of its wrongful nature, directed, authorized, participated in, consented to, acquiesced in, or ratified the conduct of the employee. - (c) Except as otherwise provided in this section, a principal or employer is not liable for punitive damages unless the trier of fact finds that the principal's or employer's conduct satisfies the criteria and purposes of Section 5.